yanwen-zou/GlassesRobot/cmd_book.md

   --enable_mba \
   --obj_pose_mode delta

-  We put all prediction at the coordinate of the first frame as reference.
+  We put all prediction at the coordinate of ball, as well as eval.
-  When doing inference, we transform the traj back using the cam extrinsics.

   # Eval Preview